School transport

 The idea behind this is to provide people with a real choice about how they travel.

-We request provision and/or improvements to local bus services in association with new development in alignment with the policies in the Warwickshire Local Transport Plan 2011-26.
+We request provision and/or improvements to local bus services in association with new development in alignment with the policies in the Warwickshire Local Transport Plan.
 This includes promoting public transport connectivity between new development and local amenities.

-Cycling infrastructure should be provided at an early stage in the occupation of the site, to avoid dependency on the car for local journeys and to promote sustainable travel for residents.
-This will be preferably prior to occupation, and should be reflected in the trigger points for s106 payment.
+Walking, wheeling and cycling infrastructure must be provided at an early stage in the occupation of the site, to avoid dependency on the car for local journeys, to promote safe and sustainable travel for residents and to avoid the county council incurring costs associated with transporting children to school due to the lack of safe walking, wheeling and cycling provision.
+This will be expected prior to occupation and should be reflected in the trigger points for s106 payment.